 - Hal Roach, Pioneer Hollywood film-maker

-- John W. Jones, escaped slave and chronicler of Confederate dead from the Elmira Civil War Prison Camp
+- John W. Jones, Underground Railroad agent and chronicler of Confederate dead from the Elmira Civil War Prison Camp

 - Ernie Davis, first black recipient of the Heisman Trophy

 - Ross Marvin, team member of Admiral Peary's North Pole Expedition

 - Matthias Arnot, Aviation pioneer, patron of the Arts

 - Oliver Smith, most decorated American set designer of 20th Century, winner of 8 Tony Awards

 - Brevet Brig.
 General Alexander Diven, Civil War, NY State Senate, US Representative

 - Brevet Brig.
 General William M. Gregg, Civil War